vuejs/vue-cli/docs/guide/troubleshooting.md

 If you install `@vue/cli-service` as `root` user or with `sudo`, there might be issues when running package `postinstall` scripts.

 This is a security feature of npm.
-You should always avoid running npm with root privileges because install scripts can be unintentionally malicious.
+You should always avoid running npm with root privileges because installing scripts can be unintentionally malicious.

-If you must however, you can workaround this error by setting the `--unsafe-perm` flag of npm.
-This can be done by prefixing the command with an environment variable, i.e.
+However, if you have to, you can workaround this error by setting the `--unsafe-perm` flag of npm.
+This can be done by prefixing the command with an environment variable like this:

 ```bash
 npm_config_unsafe_perm=true vue create my-project